IBM-EPBL/IBM-Project-44647-1660725800/Final_Deliverables/Source_Code/Flask/Readme.md

 SECRET_KEY= SECRET_KEY_VALUE
 ```

-- For the contact form, use the service called email.js.
+- For the contact form to send the queries, use the service called email.js.

 - Create the account on email.js (https://www.emailjs.com/)

-- Then create the service and template
+- Then create the mail service and template on email.js

 - Then take the service id, template id and user id and paste it in contact.js (/static/js/contact.js)